-As SIGMA and NACS have noted previously - and as EPA cited in its final rule for the 2014-2016 RVOs - retailer liability concerns are a key factor in fuel retailers' decision to not sell gasoline containing more than 10 percent ethanol.40 Occupational Safety and Health Administration ("OSHA") regulations require retailers to use equipment that has been listed by a nationally recognized testing laboratory as compatible with the fuel the equipment is storing and dispensing.41 The primary testing laboratory is Underwriters Laboratories ("UL").
+As SIGMA and NACS have noted previously - and as EPA cited in its final rule for the 2014-2016 RVOs - retailer liability concerns are a key factor in fuel retailers' decision to not sell gasoline containing more than 10 percent ethanol.
+Occupational Safety and Health Administration ("OSHA") regulations require retailers to use equipment that has been listed by a nationally recognized testing laboratory as compatible with the fuel the equipment is storing and dispensing.
+The primary testing laboratory is Underwriters Laboratories ("UL").
 However, prior to 2010, UL had not listed a single dispenser as compatible with any ethanol concentration greater than 10 percent.
 Further, under UL's policy, no device listing can be revised.
-Consequently, retailers who wish to sell any gasoline containing more than 10 percent ethanol (such as E15 or E85) must acquire a new dispenser in the last six years.42 Dispensers can cost upwards of \$20,000 and many retailers are understandably disinclined to dispose of functional and modern dispensers in order to sell a new fuel for which demand is at best uncertain.43
+Consequently, retailers who wish to sell any gasoline containing more than 10 percent ethanol (such as E15 or E85) must acquire a new dispenser that has been listed as compatible with the product if they have not purchased new dispensers in the last six years.
+Dispensers can cost upwards of \$20,000 and many retailers are understandably disinclined to dispose of functional and modern dispensers in order to sell a new fuel for which demand is at best uncertain.